 In this list, the numbers refer to the generation, with Richard and Penelope Stout, my 8th grandparents, being the first generation in North America and Vera Stout Anderson, my grandmother, being the last Stout.
 (Her brother did not have any children, so that was the end of the Stout line in my direct ancestors.

-I am adding David Stout, the 2nd generation, and if I add others, I will link them later.
+If I add others, I will link them later.

 The indented numbers in the Stout family index are people in subsequent generations that I covered although they were not direct ancestors.
 Those individuals had stories that were interesting and shed light on the time they lived in.